Landscape Photography Tips

 While speaking of subjects, each of these photos has a subject which, hopefully, you'll agree adds to the overall effect.
 But resist the temptation to have family members in all your photos and, above all, don't have them smiling at the camera.
-Yes, I did capture my son in the one at the left, but primarily to add a sense of scale.
+A backview or side view with someone looking at a view is to be preferred if you include such members.

 Rather than taking views from popular lookouts, as everyone else does, try a nearby vantage point with different foreground.
 This photo still shows the view but, if that were all it did, the overall effect would be rather ordinary, even though it may have seemed impressive to the native eye.
 Instead, I believe it captures the whole atmosphere of the track leading up to the lookout for Wine Glass Bay on Freycinet Peninsular.
 I admit to taking it rather hurriedly when the subject was in about the right position.
 Look for balance in your images too.
 Here the mass of the tree tends to balance that of the path which also happens to have a similar shape.

 One advantage of digital photography is that you can afford to have several attempts at the same image.
 For example, I took this again when a swimmer appeared as a subject, albeit rather small.
 In fact it was one of quite a few I took at Honeymoon Bay on the Freycinet Peninsular.
 Note how the diagonal line of the shore is balanced by the lines in the clouds.
 Sometimes you only notice these things when you go through your images back at home.
 So take plenty and you never know what you might discover.